What is accessibility?

-Accessibility simply means optimizing your email design so everyone can take part in the experience.
+Accessibility means optimizing your email design so everyone can take part in the experience.
 Many of your subscribers may have sight disabilities, use screen reader or other assistive devices for the web and email.
 Making sure you have an accessible email is as important as fine-tuning your email design to look great in every email client.

 Next we’ll review the design components for an accessible email.